AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 Select Google Cloud as the provider and click Next.

-Select Oregon for both AWS Region and Google Cloud Region, then click Next.
+Select Oregon for both the AWS region and the Google Cloud region, then click Next.

-Confirm that the configuration is correct and click Finish.
+Confirm the configuration is correct and click Finish.

 Click Copy activation key to copy the activation key.